 In addition, we will create a read only HTTPS access profile.
 ISE is going to be our external RADIUS server which is already joined to our AD.
 Our topology is simple, we have our ISE RADIUS server, an FTD appliance and our client machine.
 All these devices are located in the same broadcast domain.

-Let’s first start applying the configuration on ISE.
-We need to create a couple of authZ profiles and a policy set.
-One authZ profile will be for SSH and another for HTTPS access.
-The authZ profiles will be configured to return a specific attribute to the NAD based on the matched rule which will be used to apply the access level based on the received value.
-The FTD is already added to ISE as a network device.
+Let’s start with applying the configuration on ISE.
+This requires creating a couple of authZ profiles and a policy set.
+One authZ profile will be used for SSH accesses and another for HTTPS accesses.
+The authZ profiles will be responsible to return a specific RADIUS attribute to the NAD based on the matched rule.
+The access level that will be granted will be based on the received attributes.
+Our FTD appliance is already added to ISE as a network device.

-We will start with the SSH profile and we will call it FTD_CLI.
-In this profile we will configure the RADIUS Service Type with Administrative as a value, this will allow the FTD to associate an admin access level to the session that is matching the policy set on ISE where this authZ is applied.
+First, we will start with the SSH profile, we will call it FTD_CLI.
+In this profile we will configure the RADIUS Service Type with Administrative as a value.
+This will allow the FTD to associate an admin access level to the session that is matching the policy set on ISE where this authZ is applied.